dubyte/micro-battery/README.md

 # micro-battery
-Displays battery percentage on micro
+Displays battery percentage on micro on the infobar.